 EdX offers both introductory and advanced algebra courses.
 Get started solving equations and learning algebraic expression basics with the free online course from SchoolYourself.
-The self-paced algebra course will teach you how to work with integers, decimals and fractions, how to evaluate powers and roots and how to solve single and multi-variable equations and inequalities with online quizzes and algebra worksheets.
+The self-paced algebra course will teach you how to work with integers, decimals fractions, and exponents, how to evaluate powers and roots and how to solve single and multi-variable equations and inequalities with online quizzes and algebra worksheets.
 Algebra is essential for both high school and college math curriculums and this will serve as a pre-algebra course.
 Working through these algebra problems will get you well-prepared for further math study.

 For a more advanced algebra program, consider the College Algebra and Problem Solving course from ASU.
 This self-paced course uses the ALEKS learning system which helps to tailor the learning experience to the students personalized needs and pace.
 Learn how to apply algebra to a wide range of real-world problems and study critical algebraic concepts like functions, domains and ranges.
 This course can help you prepare for calculus and other math courses.